-Anaemia is a blood disorder in which there is a fewer red blood cells than the normal level or has less amount of haemoglobin than normal in each red blood cell.
+Anemia is a blood disorder in which there are fewer red blood cells than the normal level or has less amount of hemoglobin than normal in each red blood cell.
 In any case, less amount of oxygen is carried in the bloodstream around the body.
-Red blood cells (RBCs), carry oxygen to the body tissues using a particular protein called haemoglobin.
-Anaemia is not a disease, but it is a malfunction in the body.
-Anaemia is a common blood condition, particularly in females.
-It is observed that around one in five menstruating women and half of all pregnant women are anaemic.
+Red blood cells (RBCs)carry oxygen to the body tissues using a particular protein called hemoglobin.
+Anemia is not a disease, but it is a malfunction in the body.
+Anemia is a common blood condition, particularly in females.
+It is observed that around one in five menstruating women and half of all pregnant women are anemic.

-Anaemic individuals may have RBCs that consist of an abnormal shape or that appears normal, larger than normal, or smaller than normal.
+Anemic individuals may have RBCs that consist of an abnormal shape or that appear normal, larger than normal, or smaller than normal.
 Here you can find all the types of Anemia, symptoms, causes, complications, diagnosis and different types of treatments for Anemia.

 Types of anaemia